ngonthier/Mi_max/README.md

   make
   cd ../
   ```

+This code have been tested on Ubuntu 18.04 and 16.04 with python 3.6 .

 ### Download the pre-trained models
 You cannot download the pre-trained models through the link and saved same to the model folder :